 Mahayana Precepts – 24 hour Purification Practice

 This is a precious and powerful practice that purifies negative karma and produces positive karma, or good fortune for our future.
-It functions to improve our mindfulness and our familiarity with the practice of moral discipline, which help us to improve our daily meditation and mindfulness practices.
+It functions to improve our familiarity with the practice of moral discipline, deepen our compassion and make our human life meaningful.

 This practise is traditionally done at daybreak on the 15th of every month.
 It takes the form of a short Sadhana of prayers and meditations, which, in general is guided.
-This takes place at 6.30am at the temple.
+This takes place at 7.00am at the temple – please check to make sure it’s on at: email@example.com

 When we take the eight Mahayana precepts, we explicitly promise to abstain for twenty-four hours from eight actions: